 I changed into an old bikini once I got into the room and stepped into the spray tan tent.
 Bethany took out her airbrush machine and warned me that the spray would feel a little cold.
 It did, but it wasn’t unbearable.
 The whole process took around 15 minutes.
 I then changed into my loose, dark colored clothing and went home.

 Afterwards I was pretty dark, but not orange or streaky.
 There was a slight fake tan smell, but nothing overpowering.
-I couldn’t shower, wash my hands, sweat, or basically go near water, but Bethany had told me what to expect so I knew not to work out or make any plans.
+I couldn’t shower, wash my hands, sweat, or basically go near water for the rest of the night, but Bethany had told me what to expect so I knew not to work out or make any plans.

 The next morning, I showered and rinsed off until the water went clear.
 And my tan looked AWESOME.
 It made my skin look so good that I willingly went to a makeup job with no face makeup on.
 And oh, the makeup options tanned skin brings!
 The gold eyeshadow that usually does nothing for me looked gorgeous and red lips on a tanned face are a totally different experience.

-The spray tan only lasted about one week, but I also went with the lightest shade (I’ll go darker next time).
+The spray tan only lasted about five days, but I also went with the lightest shade (I’ll go darker next time).
 I absolutely loved it and wish Bethany could spray tan me every couple of days.

-- I will exfoliate my feet better.
+- I’ll exfoliate my feet better.
 Every time I use any type of tanner, it gets all patchy on my feet.
 Drives me nuts.

-- I will make sure to wear looser, dark clothing after the application.
-I had a t-shirt, but the black yoga pants were a little too fitted to wear right after the appointment, so they made faint lines where the seams are.
+- I’ll make sure to wear looser, dark clothing after the application.
+I had a loose t-shirt on, but my black yoga pants were a little too fitted to wear right after the appointment, so they made faint lines where the seams are.

-- I will be better about moisturizing after each shower.
+- I’ll be better about moisturizing after each shower.
 Bethany really stressed this rule, which I followed for the first few days.
 Then I got lazy.
 My tan probably would have faded more uniformly had I heeded her advice.

 Have a beautiful day 🙂